rtorlone/DataProvenance/README.md

 # DataProvenance
-Questo repository contiene il codice del progetto di tesi relativo alla data provenance nell'ambito della pre-elaborazione dei dati nella data science: *Capturing and querying fine-grained provenance of preprocessing pipelines in data science*.
+This repository contains the project code related to data provenance in the context of data preprocessing in data science, as described in the paper "*Capturing and querying fine-grained provenance of preprocessing pipelines in data science*", to appear in PVLDB.
+The code is written in [Python](https://www.python.org/).
-Il codice è scritto in [Python](https://www.python.org/).

 ## Organizzazione del repository
 Questo repository è organizzato in due sezioni (cartelle) principali: